daniel5151/blog/content/post/c-is-not-dependency-free.md

 that the crate shouldn't link directly with `std`, and that it should instead link with the `core` library directly.

-`#![no_std]` is also transitive down the dependency graph, so accidentally including a dependency that relies on `std` within a `no_std` project will be rejected by the compiler.
+~~`#![no_std]` is also transitive down the dependency graph, so accidentally including a dependency that relies on `std` within a `no_std` project will be rejected by the compiler~~[^transitive_no_std].
 This transitive properly makes it possible to use `cargo` (Rust's built-in package manager) to integrate external dependencies from `crate.io`, and be confident that if it compiles, it won't inadvertently panic at runtime due to a stubbed out "hidden" syscall dependency.
 With Rust, using external dependencies with bare-metal code is not only possible, but thanks to `cargo`'s best-in-class dependency management story, it's incredibly ergonomic as well!

 To really show you the power of `no_std`, lets revisit the `greet` function from the last section.
 Consider the following Rust implementation, which goes out of